ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 # Automate deployment of environments using Infrastructure as Code

-IBM Cloud Schematics is a tool that uses Terraform to provision and manage infrastructure resources, Cloud Foundry applications, services, Kubernetes clusters and much more using code in a configuration file.
+IBM Cloud Schematics is a tool that uses Terraform to provision and manage infrastructure resources, Cloud Foundry applications, services, Kubernetes clusters and much more using code in a configuration file(s).

-In this tutorial, we will use a provided template in Schematics to provision a **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP server (LAMP stack).
-We will then configure the template to scale the resources and tune the environment (memory, CPU and disk size).
-We will finish by deleting all of the resources created by the configuration.
+In this tutorial, you will use a provided template in Schematics to provision a **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP server (LAMP stack).
+You will then configure the template to scale the resources and tune the environment (memory, CPU and disk size).
+Finish by deleting all of the resources created by the configuration.

 ## Objectives

-- Get a LAMP template
+- Explore LAMP template
 - Create custom configuration from template
 - Create environment from the configuration
 - Scale resources